bostonlink/python-scripts/README.md

 python-scripts
 ==============

-general python scripts and code snippets for my personal use and reference
+general python scripts and code snippets for my personal use.